CIO vs CTO: What’s the difference?

 Comparing a CIO and a CTO

-“Freeman Clarke provided a CIO to help us develop a roadmap for the future state of our IT systems, together with a strategic plan to help us get there.
+“Freeman Clarke were able to provide a CIO to help us develop a roadmap for the future state of our IT systems, together with a strategic plan to help us get there.
 Our IT has always been a significant value driver in our business, and we need to ensure it stays that way.… [Our] Freeman Clarke CIO has not only helped us with creating that roadmap.
 He also became a key member of our senior leadership team.” – Chris Johnson, Chairman, JJS Manufacturing.

 Why Freeman Clarke?

-Freeman Clarke CIOs and CTOs work on a “fractional,” or part-time model.
-This provides a business with first-class tech leadership without the full-time cost.
+Freeman Clarke CIOs and CTOs work on a ‘fractional,’ or part-time model.
+This provides a business with first-class technology leadership without the full-time cost.

-Our fractional tech leaders are uniquely suited to mid-market businesses.
+Our fractional technology leaders are uniquely suited to mid-market businesses.
 They have outstanding technical and strategic skills.
-They understand how to use tech to drive growth.
+They understand how to use technology to drive growth.
 And they are suited to the culture and reality of mid-market businesses.

 Whatever the remit, our CIOs and CTOs operate from the fundamental idea of linking a business’s systems and digital strategy to business objectives.
 This should be the goal of every innovative, ambitious mid-market company because it’s one of the best ways to create real, sustainable growth.